 Covers the concepts, methodologies and analytical tools used by managers to formulate and implement a firm's strategy.
 This course also explores the complexities of a firm's internal and external environment and applies knowledge from economics, accounting, finance, POM, marketing, HRM and organization behavior to understand appropriate competitive behavior and resultant firm performance.
 Satisfies the university general education requirement for a writing intensive course in general education or in the major, not both.
 Prerequisite for writing intensive: completion of the university writing foundation requirement.
 Satisfies the university general education requirement for the capstone experience.
-(Formerly MGT 435)

-Prerequisite(s): [(WRT 382 or WRT 3082) or (ENG 380 or ENG 3110)] and (MKT 302 or MKT 3020), (ORG 331 or ORG 3310), (FIN 322 or FIN 3220), (POM 343 or POM 3430) with a minimum grade of 2.0 in each course, major standing and senior standing.
+Prerequisite(s): [WRT 3082 or ENG 3110] and MKT 3020, ORG 3310, FIN 3220, POM 3430 with a minimum grade of (C) in each course, major standing and senior standing.
+One of the five prerequisites for this course may be taken concurrently with MGT 4350.
 For SBA majors only.